 Each email serves a different purpose.
 The first email could provide a brief background and what to expect from the emails.
 The second could be a deep dive into the organization and its impact.
 The third could encourage followers to donate, take action, engage with their content, etcetera—whatever makes sense for the organization.

 Let's use the example of the David Suzuki Foundation, one of Canada's leading environmental organizations.
-I can confidently presume that some of their success comes from their digital marketing.

 This email below is what you get right away after you subscribe via their website.
 The first email is essential to establish a personal connection with subscribers, introduce the organization, and set your communications off on the right foot.

 Another great example is the Impact Consulting Hub, a network for people who consult in the impact sector.
 They provide excellent resources such as how-to guides, tips for consulting, payment advice, and more.
-As soon as you join the network, you receive a series of emails that walk you through different consulting stages: reflection, start-up, growth, delivery, and leveling up.
+As soon as you join the network, you receive a series of emails that walk you through different consulting stages: reflection, start-up, growth, delivery, and levelling up.
 This helps readers find past content as well.